TeodoroTopa/BirdQuiz/README.md

 # BirdQuiz

-This is a very rudimentary quiz I made one afternoon ahead of a Fall 2022 internship in Laikipia, Kenya.
+This is a rudimentary quiz I made one afternoon ahead of a Fall 2022 internship in Laikipia, Kenya.
 I wanted to quiz myself on Kenyan birds, and couldn't easily find something online.
-See below for example questions.
+This quiz uses web scraping to gather question information and randomized question selection.
+See below for example screenshots.

 This was built using the template at: https://www.geeksforgeeks.org/python-mcq-quiz-game-using-tkinter/

 ![image](https://github.com/TeodoroTopa/BirdQuiz/assets/27015256/34791da9-3db2-4836-b0c4-090de2993c76)